Introduction: How to Put a Password on Any USB Flashdrive

 Step 5: Turning Into an .exe

-The thing about having a .bat file is that you can easily edit the coding, making it accesbile to anyone. really Making this entire project more of a novelty than anything else.
+The thing about having a .bat file is that you can easily edit the script, making it accessible to anyone.
+Making this project is more of a novelty than actual "security."

 However, There is a solution.
-Turning the .bat in a .exe (executable program).
+Turning the .bat in a .exe (Windows executable program).

 To do this click this link here and download the program (or use any other .bat to .exe converter you wish).
 Follow the procedures, and you should be set.